bernardphp/bernard/doc/drivers.rst

 The RabbitMQ driver leans on the php-amqp library by Alvaro Videla.

-The driver should be constructed with an ``AMQPConnection`` object, an exchange name and optionally the default message parameters.
+The driver should be constructed with an ``AMQPStreamConnection`` object, an exchange name and optionally the default message parameters.

 .. code-block:: php

     <?php

-    $connection = new \PhpAmqpLib\Connection\AMQPConnection('localhost', 5672, 'foo', 'bar');
+    $connection = new \PhpAmqpLib\Connection\AMQPStreamConnection('localhost', 5672, 'foo', 'bar');

     $driver = new \Bernard\Driver\PhpAmqpDriver($connection, 'my-exchange');